telosnetwork/telos-docs/docs/native/eosio_toolkit/getting_started_eosio.md

 ----     -----

-__This page is intended to walkthrough the necessary steps for installing EOSIO software using pre-built binaries and download from source repository at bottom of page for experienced developers.__
+__This provides a walkthrough to install EOSIO software using pre-built binaries and a download from source repository located at the bottom of the page for experienced developers.__

 ## Prebuilt Binaries